Child & Family Services

 When and where should I call?

 Schenectady County receives and begins investigating reports of abuse or maltreatment 24 hours per day, 7 days per week.
-The New York State Central Register hotline 1-800-342-3720 transmits all reports to the Schenectady County Department of Social Services, 106 Erie Blvd., Schenectady, NY 12305.
+The New York State Central Register hotline 1-800-342-3720 transmits all reports to the Schenectady County Department of Social Services, 388 Broadway, Schenectady, NY 12305.
 For information weekdays, 8:30 am to 4:30 pm, call 518-388-4273; or weekends and holidays reports are received by Emergency Services which can be reached at our after-hours number.

 Children and Families